100% Film & Television Quality Control & Post

 3. Rejected.
 Project is not suitable for air, and must be fixed or redone.

 a.
-Note film problems (dirt, splices, stretches, streaks, scratches, etc.)
+Ncoote film problems (dirt, splices, stretches, streaks, scratches, etc.) if applicable

 b.
 Note instances of Video/ Audio levels that are out of spec.
-(Luminance, Chroma, Blanking, VITC etc.)
+(Luminance, Chrominace,

 c.
 Make sure all titles are within safe title area.